MMadlos/dashboard-users-registration/README.md

     - Apply dark styles to all website ✔️
     - Apply styles to the toggle component ✔️
     - Get user computer preference ✔️

+- Add card components for the dashboard ✔️

 - Animation effects